Voynich manuscript: Ink

-Many pages contain substantial drawings or charts which are colored with paint.
+Many pages contain substantial drawings or charts which are coloured with paint.
 Based on modern analysis using polarized light microscopy (PLM), it has been determined that a quill pen and iron gall ink were used for the text and figure outlines.
 The ink of the drawings, text, and page and quire numbers have similar microscopic characteristics.
-In 2009, energy-dispersive X-ray spectroscopy (EDS) revealed that the inks contained major amounts of carbon, iron, sulfur, potassium and calcium with trace amounts of copper and occasionally zinc.
+In 2009, energy-dispersive X-ray spectroscopy (EDS) revealed that the inks contained major amounts of carbon, iron, sulphur, potassium and calcium with trace amounts of copper and occasionally zinc.
 EDS did not show the presence of lead, while X-ray diffraction (XRD) identified potassium lead oxide, potassium hydrogen sulphate, and syngenite in one of the samples tested.
 The similarity between the drawing inks and text inks suggested a contemporaneous origin.

 Paint

-Colored paint was applied (somewhat crudely) to the ink outlined figures, possibly at a later date.
-The blue, white, red-brown, and green paints of the manuscript have been analyzed using PLM, XRD, EDS, and scanning electron microscopy (SEM).
+Coloured paint was applied (somewhat crudely) to the ink-outlined figures, possibly at a later date.
+The blue, white, red-brown, and green paints of the manuscript have been analysed using PLM, XRD, EDS, and scanning electron microscopy (SEM).